 Saturday is here and we have another exciting family recipe all the way from Tamil Nadu!
 Contributed by Preethi Venkatram, our dish of the day is called Poosanikai Mor Kootu or Ash gourd, coconut and yoghurt curry.
 Preethi discovered her talent for cooking when she shifted to North Carolina, USA.
 She started her blog ‘cookingwithpree’.
 A mother to 2 kids, she hopes that one day she can pass it on to her children just as her mother and aunt passed on their recipe books to her.

 Her blog focuses on simple and easy vegetarian recipes with vegan options.
 She has a knack for experimenting with different cuisines while keeping them healthy.
 Pree says, “I don’t believe in cooking separately for kids and adults, so all my recipes will be kid-friendly, with no compromise on taste for the adults as well.”

-Mor Kootu has always been one of Pree’s favourite yoghurt based recipes from the Tambram cuisine (Tamil Bhramin – a vegetarian community in Tamil Nadu).
+Mor Kootu has always been one of Pree’s favourite yoghurt-based recipes from the Tambram cuisine.
 Her mother paired it with a spicy Vathal Kuzhambu and rice and used white pumpkins as the main ingredient.
-The plus points about this curry is how easy it is to make and how it’s usually ready in under 30 minutes.
+The plus point about this curry is how easy it is to make and how it’s usually ready in under 30 minutes.
 Also, you do not need a whole bunch of ingredients to make this recipe, unlike most traditional Indian curries.
-Pree says, “I love the simplicity of this recipe and it goes to prove that you don’t need a whole lot of ingredients for a delicious dish.”
+Pree says, “I love the simplicity of this recipe and it goes to prove that you don’t need a whole lot of ingredients for a delicious dish.“

 - 3 cups white pumpkin/ ash gourd cubed in somewhat big chunks